Damir Čanadi

-Damir Čanadi (born 6 May 1970) is an Austrian professional football manager and former player who is in charge of Cypriot club Enosis Neon Paralimni.
+Damir Čanadi (born 6 May 1970) is an Austrian professional football manager and former player who is in charge of Umm Salal.

 A former midfielder, he has previously managed a number of lower and top division clubs in Austria such as FAC Team für Wien, 1.
 Simmeringer SC, Lustenau 07, Rheindorf Altach and Rapid Wien, but also had stints in Germany and Greece with 1.
 FC Nürnberg and Atromitos.

 Personal life

 Čanadi is of Croatian descent.
 His parents immigrated to Austria in 1967.

 Čanadi's son, Marcel, is also a professional footballer.